gcanal/Mono/Readme.md

 ![Mono Architecture](https://github.com/gcanal/Mono/blob/master/imgs/use_case_3.png)

+The code in this repository implements the monitoring server.
+It is coded in Python 3 with:
+- Flask + MySQL + Scapy3k + mitmproxy on the server side
+- Angular JS on the client side

 See the presentation video at: https://www.youtube.com/watch?v=pdM-xI4LYjI&feature=youtu.be

 # Requirements

 -A static IP server with root access
--An OpenVPN client installed on the device to monitor
+-An OpenVPN client installed on the device to monitor -An OpenVPN server installed on your server

 #Installation